GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 should be made at the rulebook `issue tracker`_.

 .. note::
    The 2022 NFL Season will kick off on Thursday, Sept.
-8, 2022. open :ref:`enrollment` for the 2022 season will begin in June 2022.
+8, 2022.
+Team managers have been confirmed for the 2022-23 season.

 .. toctree::
    :maxdepth: 2